Macron's party rules out joining EU centrist group after Le Pen accusations

 Le Pen, who is nipping at the heels of Macron’s party in voter intention surveys, told RTL radio last Thursday: “Lobbies fund European political parties and they fund ALDE, Emmanuel Macron’s party at the European parliament.”

-Reporting by Michel Rose; additional reporting by Sybille de La Hamaide; Editing by Angus MacSwan
+Reporting by Michel Rose with additional reporting by Sybille de La Hamaide and Jean-Baptiste Vey; Editing by Angus MacSwan/Mark Heinrich